00-f5 Title and Logo 00-f6

 Magnetic values for some common elements.

-¹Gyromagnetic ratio: MHz/T; to obtain the resonance frequency, one multiplies the cited number with the field strength. ²Relative abundance: percentage. ³Sensitivity: at constant field, taking into account their relative abundance.
+¹Gyromagnetic ratio: MHz/T; to obtain the resonance frequency, one multiplies the cited number by the field strength. ²Relative abundance: percentage. ³Relative sensitivity: at constant field, taking into account their relative abundance.

 Table 02-03: